CMurray2000/CMurray2000/README.md

 - 👋 Hi, I’m @CMurray2000
 - 👀 I’m interested in coding and trying it out.
-- 🌱 I’m currently learning front-end developing and then later back-end
+- 🌱 I’m currently learning front-end developing
 - 💞️ I’m looking to collaborate on simple projects
 - 📫 How to reach me Discord: Shleepy #6762